 7. What if I still have questions after receiving an offer?

 We invite you to return to the office to meet with additional lawyers.
-If you are unable to make a return visit, we would be happy to put you in touch with lawyers who will be able to answer your questions via phone or email.
+If you are unable to make a return visit, we would be happy to put you in touch with lawyers who will be able to answer your questions via Zoom, email or phone.

 8. When does the summer program start?
 Are there a minimum or maximum number of weeks summer associates spend with the firm?

 The summer associate program usually starts at the second week of May.
 The minimum and maximum number of weeks is set in the spring of each year.
-Historically, our minimum number of weeks has been six, and we expect it to remain at six weeks for the summer of 2019.
+Our minimum is 8 weeks and it must be in the first half of our summer program.

 9. What is the dress code?

 The year-round dress code at Debevoise is business casual.
 We do recommend, however, that you keep a suit in your office should you have the opportunity to attend a client meeting or make a court appearance.

 Depending on the climate for travel, summer associates may have the opportunity to travel for particular work assignments.

 11. Will I be able to work on pro bono matters?

 Debevoise has a long-standing and widely recognized commitment to pro bono work.
 We strongly encourage both summer associates and full-time lawyers to become involved in pro bono projects.